 What procedures do you have in place to check for the financial health of your company?
 What methods do you take to ensure stable demand and healthy profit?

 What procedures do you have in place to check for quality?

-How fast can I expect an error to be fixed?
+How quickly can I expect an error to be fixed?